muralidhar520/Machine-Learning/515k Hotel Reviews Data in Europe/Readme.md

+Acknowledgements:

+The data was scraped from Booking.com.
+All data in the file is publicly available to everyone already.
+Data is originally owned by Booking.com.
+Please contact me through my profile if you want to use this dataset somewhere else.

+Data Context

-This dataset contains 515,000 customer reviews and scoring of 1493 Luxury Hotels across Europe.
+This dataset contains 515,000 customer reviews and scoring of 1493 luxury hotels across Europe.
+Meanwhile, the geographical location of hotels are also provided for further analysis

 The csv file contains 17 fields.
 The description of each field is as below: